The Sanctuary Story from Sanctuary Hospice on Vimeo.

 Reimbursement is provided for services rendered by Medicare, Medicaid and private pay insurance but these efforts fall very short of the continual care that a 24 hour facility like Sanctuary provides to patients and their families.
 There are MANY patients who cannot pay having no means for reimbursement and they are NEVER turned away from Sanctuary or turned over for payment.
 ALL patients are treated the same way - given love and compassion in a way that has often been compared to “angelic” and “heroic”.

 Each year, countless capital efforts are comprised by dedicated supporters and those who have been served by Sanctuary so that the good works may continue.
-Having now served more than 2500 patients and families through the Sanctuary Hospice House and more than 1000 through our home hospice offering, the apparent need is great!
+Having now served more than 8500 patients and families through Sanctuary Hospice services, financial needs still abound.

 At Sanctuary Hospice we continue to be blessed by our community through fundraisers, through the honorariums and donations but the financial requirements are staggering.
 Our goal is to always provide the same love and compassion that we have become known for showing those we serve that when time is limited, life doesn’t have to be.
 We work with those we serve helping them to feel loved, to be pain free and to find the comfort they need to help them from the passage from this life to the next.